flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

    - In the box: manually type the name of the elevation object: i.e. srtm, and the object containting all building meshes: i.e. map_3.osm_buildings (no extension! just the names so the script knows what the terrain and the where the buildings are!)
    - The script now adjusts every building’s Z-position to match the terrain beneath it.

-> 🪄 **Tip:** The script even includes a configurable *offset*, so you can make buildings “sink” slightly into the terrain for a snug fit.
+>  **Tip:** The script even includes a configurable *offset*, so you can make buildings “sink” slightly into the terrain for a snug fit.
+(I used -0.5 to have a good offset)

 ---

-## 🧱 Step 4 — Export to Unity 3D
+##  Step 4 - Export to Unity 3D

 Finally, let’s bring it into Unity.